Kathiramangalam Vana Durga Temple

 Kathiramangalam Vana Durga, also known as Vana Durga Parameshwari Amman, is a temple situated in Kathiramangalam, Thanjavur District in Tamil Nadu.
 The temple is located 25 kilometers away from Kumbakonam and 15 kilometers from Mayiladuthurai.

-The primary deity of the temple is Vana Durga, a manifestation of goddess Durga.
+The primary deity of the temple is Vana Durga, a manifestation of the goddess Durga.
 The main Idol of the temple is 6 feet high and puja in the temple is held during Raahu Kaalam.
-On Weekends, worship is offered to Vana Durga from 8:00 a.m to 1:00 p.m. and from 4:30 p.m. to 8:00 p.m.
+Contact Chandrasekaran Gurukkal 9443071765 for Abhishekam/Homam.
+On Weekends, worship is offered to Vana Durga from 8:00 a.m. to 1:00 p.m. and from 4:30 p.m. to 8:00 p.m.